Young drivers often bear the brunt of high motoring costs as age and inexperience are big factors in determining just how risky a driver is

-Looking at data between July and September 2018 we see a few new additions to the list, say goodbye to others and see some in new positions.
+Looking at data from July to September 2019 we see a few new additions to the list, say goodbye to others and see some in new positions.

 The Up! is available with a punchy little 1.0-litre engine (59bhp, 74bhp or swift 89bhp).
 There's even an electric version – the e-Up! – which has a range of up to 99 miles on a single charge, but it's pricey at £21,140 new.

-2. Peugeot 107 - £628.04
+7. Peugeot 107 - £589.25

 Closely related to the first-generation Citroen C1, the little Peugeot 107 is a fun package.
 Built between 2005-14 (and now replaced by the Peugeot 108), it's another sensible used city car choice.

 In 2015 it was revealed as the most dependable and cost-effective vehicle for students in Warranty Direct research based on rate of failure, average mileage, age and repair cost.
 Easy to drive, especially around town, its little three-cylinder 1.0-litre engine is capable of up to 62.7mpg.
 Expect to pay around £1,750 for a good low-mileage secondhand example.

 8. Citroen C1 - £591.43

 The Citroen C1 has always been a popular choice for young drivers, whether it's the first-generation car (2005-14) or the current model (pictured).
 In fact, the original C1 was named the most reliable new car of 2014 in a Which?
 Car survey and is still a great used car buy today.

 The new C1 isn't just a cheeky face, it's a small car that’s cheap to run and competitively priced, so if you want a fun drive and you like thrummy three-cylinder engines, it might be just what you're looking for.